On Choosing the Poems

 a consistently masculine, destructive trope, ultimately appearing as a personified male, holding beneath a still exterior the will to destroy.

 It is possible, as some have argued, that Dickinson regarded her creative force as masculine.
-Howard does note Denman’s assertion of volcanic renewal:
+Howard reiterates Denman’s assertion of volcanic renewal:

 just as the fiery lava and ash also resculpt the landscape and enrich the soil, Dickinson’s disruption of conventional discourse also reshapes and enriches the language.